 Living with a pacemaker is not that difficult; however, one must be cautious since it is a sensitive electronic device.
 Here are a few things to keep in mind after you get a pacemaker to deal with your AFib.

-- Keep a regular check on your heart rate using the guidelines from your cardiologist.
-You must have adequate knowledge regarding how fast or slow your heart should beat.
+- You should regularly check your heart rate using the guidelines from your cardiologist.
+You must know how fast or slow your heart should beat.

 - Always remember to check your pulse as often as you are told.
-If, in any case, your heart goes off that range, call for help.
+If your heart goes off that range, call for help.

 - Never skip your medications, and take them on schedule.

-- Steer clear of a sedentary lifestyle.
-Actively go for walks and spend time on non-strenuous exercises or the ones instructed.
+- Avoid a sedentary lifestyle.
+Actively go for walks and engage in non-strenuous exercises or the ones instructed.

 - Do not touch or put pressure where the pacemaker is.